Robert Caro: The Years of Lyndon Johnson

 In November 2011, Caro announced that the full project had expanded to five volumes with the fifth requiring another two to three years to write.
 It will cover Johnson and Vietnam, the Great Society and civil rights era, his decision not to run in 1968, and eventual retirement.

 In a 2017 interview, Caro expressed his intent to embark shortly on a research trip to Vietnam.
 In an interview with The New York Review of Books in January 2018, Caro indicated he did not know when the book would be finished, mentioning anywhere from two to ten years.

-As of January 2020, Caro had completed 600 typed manuscript pages and was working on a section relating to the passage of Medicare in 1965.
 As of March 2025, Caro had completed 980 pages of the fifth volume.
+In a subsequent interview in May 2026, Caro stated he had completed 983 pages and indicated that the 24 pages of notes adorning his corkboard were "the rest of the book".

 Caro's books portray Johnson as a complex and contradictory character: at the same time a scheming opportunist and visionary progressive.
 Caro argues, for example, that Johnson's victory in the 1948 runoff for the Democratic nomination for the U.S. Senate was only achieved through extensive fraud and ballot box stuffing, although this is set in the practices of the time and in the context of Johnson's previous defeat in his 1941 race for the Senate, the victim of exactly similar chicanery.
 Caro highlighted some of Johnson's campaign contributions, such as those from the Texas construction firm Brown and Root.
 In 1962, the company was acquired by another Texas firm, Halliburton, which became a major contractor in the Vietnam War.

 Caro argued that Johnson was awarded the Silver Star in World War II for political as well as military reasons, and that he later lied to journalists and the public about the circumstances for which it was awarded.
 Caro's portrayal of Johnson also notes his struggles on behalf of progressive causes such as the Voting Rights Act, and his consummate skill in getting this enacted in spite of intense opposition from Southern Democrats.

 Among sources close to the late president, Johnson's widow Lady Bird Johnson "spoke to [Caro] several times and then abruptly stopped without giving a reason, and Bill Moyers, Johnson's press secretary, never consented to be interviewed, but most of Johnson's closest friends, including John Connally and George Christian, Johnson's last press secretary, who spoke to Caro practically on his deathbed, have gone on the record".

 While writing the books, Caro read the works of the novelist Leo Tolstoy and the historian Edward Gibbon, alternating between the two.
 "There's almost a view that if it's well written it can't be good history," he told Mark Rozzo of the Los Angeles Times in 2002.
 "In my view, it's not good history unless it is well written.
 History is a narrative.
 History is a story.
 If you're not telling a story, you're not being faithful to history."